How Students View Progress on Quizzes Taken

 If the teacher chose the goal model for grades 6 and up, the student's goal progress is shown on a line instead of with a rocket; all of the other information is shown in the same way.

-Students using the goal models for grades 3 and up also have goals for average percent correct and average book level.
-These are shown as gauges where the student can see the goal and their own achievement.
+Students using the goal models for grades 3 and up also have goals for average percent correct and either average book level or reading range.
+Average percent correct and average book level goals are shown as gauges where the student can see the goal and their own achievement.
 If students do not have goals, the Book Level gauge does not show a goal, while the Overall Quiz Scores gauge shows the goal at 85%.

 Students also see statistics about their reading and their Star scores on the Unified scale (if they have scores in the selected marking period).
 The percentage of fiction versus nonfiction reading is based on the number of points earned for each.
 The percentage of Spanish versus English reading is only shown for students who have taken a Star Reading Spanish test and/or have passed an Accelerated Reader quiz in Spanish.